Softcard: History

 In November 2010, AT&T, T-Mobile, and Verizon officially announced a joint venture known as Isis, which planned to develop a near-field communications-based mobile payments platform.
 The venture also announced partnerships with Discover Financial for access to its point-of-service network, and Barclaycard as a card issuer.
 The company stated that it planned to "introduce its service in key geographic markets during the next 18 months".
 The three carriers announced plans to invest more than $100 million in the project.

 The service originally planned to operate as a payment system that would handle its own transactions, but citing rapidly developing competition, Isis changed its model to integrate with existing credit cards and payment networks.
 On July 19, 2011, Isis announced that American Express, MasterCard, and Visa would additionally back the platform.
 Isis planned to launch a trial program in Salt Lake City and Austin in early to mid 2012.

 In September 2011, Isis announced that HTC, LG Electronics, Motorola Mobility, Samsung Electronics, Research in Motion, and Sony Ericsson had committed to manufacturing smartphones that would be compatible with the system.
 It also announced a partnership with DeviceFidelity to manufacture NFC-enabling accessories for other devices so that they could support Isis.
 In February 2012, Isis announced Barclaycard, Capital One, and Chase as launch bank partners for the service.

 Isis soft-launched in Austin and Salt Lake City on October 22, 2012, and launched nationwide on November 14, 2013.

-In September 2014, the service was renamed "Softcard", as the name "Isis" had gained negative connotations due to its association with the terrorist organization Islamic State of Iraq and the Levant (ISIL, IS), which had previously referred to itself as the "Islamic State of Iraq and al-Sham"—a name commonly abbreviated as "ISIS".
+In September 2014, the service was renamed "Softcard", as the name "Isis" had gained negative connotations due to its perceived association with the terrorist organization the Islamic State, often called the Islamic State of Iraq and Syria, and/or abbreviated to ISIS.